dinhanhthi/dinhanhthi.com/README.md

 ## Dev

-Suppose that the installation step is done completely.
+Let us assume that the installation step has been fully completed.

 - **Update data** : in `notes/_data/`.
 There are also `csp.js` in `src/_data`.
 - ⛑ Search a file, if there are duplicates, **edit the one in `sample_posts/`**.
 Then using `npm run ud-samples-mac`!
 (On Mac/Linux, use `ud_samples`)